+GREENWOOD SEMINARY

-GREENWOOD SEMINARY MILLVILLE, COLUMBIA CO., PA.
-For Youth of both Sexes
+MILLVILLE, COLUMBIA CO., PA.
+For Youth of both Sexes.

 WM.
-RURGES PRINCIPAL.
+BURGESS PRINCIPAL.

-THIS Institution which has been in successful operation for several years has recently been enlarged to give better accommodations for boarders and increased facilities for Tuition, &c.
+THIS Institution which has been in successful operation for several years has cessful operation for several years har recently been enlarged to give better accommodations for boarders and increased facili ties for Tuition, &c.

-Each quarter of the School year consists of eleven weeks, and the next session will commence on the 13th of August, but purils will be taken at any season.
+Each quarter of the School year consists

+of eleven weeks, and the next session will commence on the 13th of August, but pu-pils will be taken at any season. pils will be taken at any season.

-It addition to the constant attention of the Principal, the services of an experienced teacher have been procured.
+In addition to the constant attention of the Principal, the services of an experienced teacher have been procured.
 Instruction will be given in all the English branches usually taught, and also in Latin.